Skip to main content

 But these benefits do not exceed the need for proper security design to reduce the harm a potential data breach can cause.

-LDI has worked with prospects and clients interested in migrating their current infrastructure to the cloud as a managed services provider.
+LDI Connect has worked with prospects and clients interested in migrating their current infrastructure to the cloud as a managed services provider.
 While we understand the various benefits working in the cloud can bring, we feel it’s vital to ensure that on-premise security best practices are carefully completed and migrated to the cloud.

 This article will explore what cloud security is and what cloud security solutions to understand.
 Whether you have migrated your IT environment to the cloud already or are just now considering it, this article will leave you with a better understanding of cloud security and how it can help.